List of Caribbean islands

-Almost all of the Caribbean islands are in the Caribbean Sea, with only a few in inland lakes.
-The largest island is Cuba.
-Other sizable islands include Hispaniola, Jamaica, Puerto Rico, North Andros, and Trinidad.
-Some of the smaller islands are referred to as a rock or reef.
+Most of the Caribbean countries are islands in the Caribbean Sea, with only a few in inland lakes.
+The largest islands include Cuba, Hispaniola, Jamaica and Puerto Rico.
+Some of the smallest islands are referred to as a rock or reef.

-Islands are listed in alphabetical order by country of ownership and/or those with full independence and autonomy.
+Islands are listed in alphabetical order by sovereign state.
 Islands with coordinates can be seen on the map linked to the right.

 Antigua and Barbuda

 There are 54 islands in Antigua and Barbuda.
 There are three main islands, the two populated islands (Antigua and Barbuda) and Redonda.
 There are 51 off-shore islands.
 The islands of the country of Antigua and Barbuda include: